Array (Sequential Storage)

 let a = arr[0];

-Let's take C++ as an example.
-What exactly does the code int arr[10]
+Let’s use C++ as an example.
+What happens when you write int arr[10]

 10 * sizeof(int)